 The franchisee will implement the BasicNeeds Model as specified in a franchise agreement, with support (as detailed above) provided by the franchisor, BasicNeeds.

 A prospective franchisee will:

-1. Be an existing well-established organisation, or an individual capable of establishing an organisation working in a territory, such as a low and middle income country
+1. Be an existing well-established organisation working in a low and middle income country

 3. Be interested, willing and committed to improving the situation of people living with mental illness and epilepsy using a health, social and economic approach